ilylabs/ilylabs.github.io/_projects/ComplexMats-openDIC.md

 ## $$\mu$$DIC

 [$$\mu$$DIC](https://github.com/PolymerGuy/muDIC) is a python toolktit for DIC written in Python.
 It contains tools designed to perform DIC analysis on experimental data as well as tools to perform virtual DIC experiments.
+There's also a nice publication about the projet[^4].
 The package was developed by:

 * Sindre Olufsen - Implementation - [PolymerGuy](https://github.com/polymerguy)
 * Marius Endre Andersen - Wrote the Matlab code on which this is based